killerchip/token-query/README.md

 ### retry

-This function provides the logic for deciding if an attempt (login or refresh) should be retried or not.
+This function should provide the decision logic on wether a failed attempt (login or refresh) should be retried.

+It should accept two parameters:

+- `failCount`: the number of retries so far
-It will be called with the past `failCount` from previous retries and the last error.
-It should return true if another attempt should occur.
-(See `react-query` for more details).
+- `error`: the error occured from the last failed request.

+It should return a boolean result indicating if another attempt should be made.

-An example would be to retry 3 times, but not if the error is a permanent one (e.g. wrong credentials)
+example: Retry 3 times, but not if the error is a permanent one (e.g. wrong credentials)

 ```
 const retry = (count: number, error: Error) =>